lauracowen/openliberty-mugrug/README.md

 - Printer (to print out the paper template; I've only tested on A4 paper but letter should be fine)
 - Transparent quilting ruler (in inches) and pencil (to add 1/4" seam allowances to paper template pieces)
 - Paper scissors (to cut out the paper template pieces)
-- Sewing machine (set to 1.8mm stitch length for piecing; 3.5mm for quilting)
+- Sewing machine (set to 1.8mm stitch length for piecing; 3.5mm for quilting), ideally with a walking foot for quilting
-- Sewing machine walking foot (for quilting)
 - Fabric scissors or rotary cutter with a fresh blade (for trimming the seam allowances; some of the seams in section A and B in particular end up with several layers of fabric so a sharp blade is essential)
 - Embroidery needle
 - Quilting pins and binding clips